DecisionTables/decision-tables-intro/README.md

 >   Unit tests can be written to verify the output of a decision table based on different input values,
 >   without needing complex setup or mocking.

-## The history of decision tables

-(tbd)

 ## Examples

 ### Truth table

-[Truth table](https://en.wikipedia.org/wiki/Truth_table) can be percieved as the ancestor of decision table, like logical AND shown below:
+The [truth table](https://en.wikipedia.org/wiki/Truth_table) can be perceived as an ancestor of decision table, like logical AND shown below:

 ![logical-and](./assets/logical-and.png)